 Reduced Risk of Infection - Smaller incisions and reduced tissue disruption translate to a lower risk of infection.
 This is a significant advantage, as postoperative infections can lead to prolonged recovery periods and additional treatments.

 Improved Spinal Stability - XLIF involves the insertion of interbody cages and bone grafts, promoting spinal stability.
 This is particularly beneficial for patients with conditions like degenerative disc disease or spondylolisthesis.

 Less Postoperative Pain - Preserving muscles and using smaller incisions contributes to less postoperative pain.
 Patients require fewer pain medications and can enjoy a more comfortable recovery process.

-Addressing Various Spinal Conditions - XLIF is versatile and can be used to address a wide range of spinal conditions, including herniated discs, spinal stenosis, and deformities like scoliosis.
-This adaptability makes it a valuable option for many patients.
+- Addressing Various Spinal Condition - XLIF is versatile and can treat various spinal conditions, such as herniated discs, spinal stenosis, and deformities like scoliosis, making it a valuable option for many patients.

 How Extreme Lateral Interbody Fusion Works

 The patient is positioned on their side to facilitate lateral access to the spine.
 Next a small incision is made on the side of the body to access the target area of the spine.
 Specialized instruments are then used to create a path to the spine, gently pushing aside muscles and tissues.
 The damaged disc is removed, creating space for the interbody cage.

 An interbody cage, often filled with bone graft material, is inserted to restore disc height and promote fusion.
 Additional hardware, such as screws and rods, may be used to stabilize the spine.
 The incision is closed, and the healing process begins.